cnaigithub/SpeechDewarping/README.md

 > The code and audio samples are available at: https://github.com/cnaigithub/SpeechDewarping

 <!-- <strong> The repository is currently under construction.</strong> -->
-The code is based on [Tacotron 2](https://github.com/NVIDIA/tacotron2) repository.
+The code is based the [Tacotron 2](https://github.com/NVIDIA/tacotron2) repository.

 ## Installation
 We tested our code in Ubuntu 20.04, CUDA 11.1 and Python 3.7.11 enviroment with A6000 GPUs.